kimvais/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     is susceptible to attacks when using weak keys.
 It is recommended that you do not use this cipher for new applications.

-    :param bytes key: The secret key This must be kept secret. ``128`` bits in length.
+    :param bytes key: The secret key.
+This must be kept secret. ``128`` bits in length.